mikewlcheung/TrierWorkshop/WVS/WVSDemo.md

 ## Other values may indicate problems.)
 ```

-* The following plot shows a multivariate generalization of the average effect size and its 95% confidence interval in univariate meta-analysis.
+* The following plot shows a multivariate generalization of the average effect size and its 95% confidence interval in the univariate meta-analysis.
     + The black dots and the black dashed ellipses are the observed effect sizes and their 95% confidence ellipses in the primary studies.
     + The blue diamond represents the estimated average population effect sizes, while the red ellipse is the 95% confidence
 ellipse of estimated population average effect sizes.